Do you know which is the most expensive spice in the world?

 To release its pungent flavor, saffron must be heated.
 Some recipes tell you to crumble saffron threads directly into your dish while others require you to steep them in hot water before adding them to your recipe.

-A bottle of saffron can make a special hostess gift for your “foodie” friend, especially if you combine it with a couple of recipes where it is an essential key ingredient.
+A bottle of saffron can make a special hostess gift for your “foodie” friend, or for the holidays, especially if you combine it with a couple of recipes where it is an essential key ingredient.
 Maybe you will be lucky enough to score a dinner invitation when your friend makes use of your gift, or you could try cooking a dish with it yourself.
 The subtle, flowery flavor of saffron will pull you into the delights of a cuisine that is worlds away from the everyday.